geneseframework/complexity/README.md

 If you are a human, you will read your code differently than a machine would do it.
 So if you want to know if your code is really maintainable, you must look at its cognitive complexity.

-### 6.2 Cognitive complexity
+## 7. Cognitive complexity

+A project is maintainable if each method of each file is easy to understand.
+That is the goal of the cognitive complexity, which should probably be seen as the most important indicator of code maintainability.

-#### 6.2.1 Definition
+### 7.1 Definition

 The cognitive complexity could be defined as below :

 >#### Cognitive Complexity
-> The Cognitive Complexity is a quantitative measure of the time required for a human to understand a program’s source code
+> The Cognitive Complexity is the time required by a human being to understand some code snippet.

-A project is maintainable if each method of each file is easy to understand.
-That is the goal of the cognitive complexity, which should be seen as the most important indicator of code maintainability.
+The definition above needs to be clarified: who is this human being ?
+What means exactly "understand" ?
+And how could we measure this time in the real world ?
+All of these questions are important, and will be detailed in a future article.

-The definition above needs to be clarified: what is difficult to understand and what is not ?
+For now, let's use this approximative definition, and let's try to clarify another question : what is difficult to understand and what is not ?
 Is an `if - else` more complex than a `for`, a `while` or a `switch` ?
 How many times a recursive method is more complex than a "normal" one ?
 Optional chaining or nullish coalescing clearly decrease the complexity of a method, but in which proportion ?
 There are no indisputable responses.

+In the future, when we will agree with some experimental protocol, we will be able to do some measures in the real world.
+At this moment, we will be able to check if, for example, a `if` nested in another `if` is more difficult to understand than a `if` alone, and if yes, how many times more complex it is.

-That's why we need to weight each complexity factor with a value which corresponds to its relative difficulty.
-To be able to do that, we need at first to define the measure unit of cognitive complexity.
+Today, we only can weight each code structure according to our experience and our intuition.
+To be able to do that, we need to define the measure unit of the cognitive complexity.

+Then, we will be able to choose for each case a value which corresponds, on our opinion, to the relative difficulty of understanding this case in relation to this measure unit.

+### 7.2 Measure unit

+The cognitive complexity is *the time required by a human being to understand some code snippet*.
+That means that when we want to measure the cognitive complexity, we need to measure a duration.
+That's why the measure unit of the cognitive complexity is the same than the measure unit of time, *i.e.* the second.

-#### 6.2.2 Measure unit
+>#### Measure unit
+> The measure unit of the Cognitive Complexity is the second.

+### 7.3 Complexity Index

+Even if the natural measure unit of the cognitive complexity is the second, it is clear that it is not very convenient to write it directly in this unit.
+For example, the cognitive complexity for a simple `if` is probably around some milliseconds, and it will not be handy to write something like `c("if()") = 0.001023 s`.
+That's why we will define a score called the *complexity index* which represents the ratio between the cognitive complexity (in seconds) of a given code snippet and the cognitive complexity (in seconds) of a code snippet *"reference"* that we will now define.

 A measure unit must be relative to an "atomic" piece of code, something which can be defined accurately.
 That's why we will use the definition below :